Akomand/AEOP_Research_2021/Week2/README.md

 ### FRIDAY (Transfer Learning)

-Part I: We will talk about pretrained models such as BERT and ALBERT and discuss how we can fine-tune these models for any task we want using the HuggingFace library.
+Part I: We will talk about pretrained transformer-based models such as BERT (Bidirectional Encoder Representations for Transformers) and ALBERT and discuss how we can fine-tune these models for any task we want using the HuggingFace library.

 BERT paper: https://arxiv.org/pdf/1810.04805.pdf <br>
 BERT Explained: https://towardsdatascience.com/bert-explained-state-of-the-art-language-model-for-nlp-f8b21a9b6270 <br>